Providing Quality Healthcare in Kuchipudi Village, India

 As mentioned in the Indian epic Ramayana, a herb called Sanjivani, is said to have healing and rejuvenating properties.
 Silicon Andhra believes that by building Sanjivani Hospital to provide quality healthcare, it is possible to enhance the quality of life to more than half a million people living in 150 villages surrounding Kuchipudi, Andhra Pradesh and make them productive in the mainstream of our society.
 Silicon Andhra believes providing better healthcare is the foundation of dignity and opportunity for many under privileged.

-Silicon Andhra started constructing a self-sustainable 200 beds multi-specialty Sanjivani Hospital, in an under-served area of rural Andhra Pradesh, India.
+Silicon Andhra constructed a self-sustainable 200 beds multi-specialty Sanjivani Hospital, in an under-served area of rural Andhra Pradesh, India.
 This rural area lacks access to a well-equipped health facility despite the strong prevalence of malaria, typhoid, diabetes and cardiac issues as well as high infant mortality rates.
-Sanjivani Hospital aims to serve and support this part of rural Indian community by providing quality healthcare in a not-for-profit mode.
+Sanjivani Hospital aims to serve and support this part of rural Indian community by providing quality healthcare in a not-for-profit mode./

 Through the SiliconAndhra adoption of Kuchipudi village, the intense need for a hospital has become apparent.
 Local people must spend more than a day’s earnings and a lot of time to travel to the nearest hospital, unclear whether they will receive treatment.